Whether you’re brand new to fishkeeping or a returning aquarist, starting a new saltwater fish tank can be a little intimidating.

 Similar to the plants, you must base your choice of invertebrates on the fish you plan to stock.

-Study the suitable tankmates for your chosen fish species and then study the invertebrates individually to see which ones would most suit your skillset in care, the time you can devote to their care, and how much money you would like to invest in the species.
+Top Tip: Study the suitable tankmates for your chosen fish species and then study the invertebrates individually to see which ones would most suit your skill set in care.

 Step #3: Buy Your Equipment